-Dr. Matthias Liermann Speaker of the Executive Board Speaker of the Management of DWS International GmbH, Frankfurt/Main Member of the Executive Board of DWS Beteiligungs GmbH, Frankfurt/Main Member of the Executive Board of DIP Management GmbH, Frankfurt/Main (personally liable partner of DIP Service center GmbH & Co.
-KG) Member of the Supervisory Board of DWS Investment S.A., Luxembourg
+Dr. Matthias Liermann Speaker of the Executive Board Speaker of the Management of DWS International GmbH, Frankfurt/Main Member of the Executive Board of DWS Beteiligungs GmbH, Frankfurt/Main Member of the Supervisory Board of DWS Investment S.A., Luxembourg Member of the Executive Board of DIP Management GmbH, Frankfurt/Main (personally liable partner of DIP Service Center GmbH & Co.
+KG)